parallax background

 Hot Melting

-We can actually add hot melt to your driver, fairway or even hybrids.
+I can actually add hot melt to your driver, fairway or even hybrids.
 Why: We can change the weight of the head, we can put hot melt in the head to help draw the ball, you can add it to the toe to help square up the club face and even start to hit cuts or fades.
 When re shafting some of the new heads in the market place the heads are becoming lighter because the manufacturers are making the clubs longer.
 When I re shaft sometimes I need to make the head heavier to give you proper swing weight and head weight.

 Re-Weighting: